 Although the mountain isn’t as high as Mt.
 Everest and Mt.
 K2, it is still considered to be one of the deadliest mountains in the world.
 It firmly stands as the third most difficult mountain to climb with an enormous number of fatalities after Annapurna and K2.
 If there is one mountain that can match Annapurna and K2 in terms of physical, technical, and psychological difficulties, it is Nanga Parbat undoubtedly.
 With a 22.3% fatality rate, the mountain is also popularly known as “Man Eater’ where one has to face one of the most intimidating rock walls on Earth.
 Nanga Parbat is a challenging experience for those who are seeking drastic mountaineering experiences.
 However, the mountain demands an extreme level of psychological strength and physicality that one must have to endure its hardship as the heart of this mountain is forged with a large bulk of ice and rock.

-The best season to climb Nanga Parbat
+The best season to climb the Nanga Parbat Expedition (8125m) in 2025

-The most favorable seasons to attempt are spring and summer as the days remain warm in these seasons.
-The expedition to the summit of Nanga Parbat is more convenient in July and August than winter months.
+The most favorable seasons for climbing the Nanga Parbat Expedition (8125m) in 2025 is summer, as the days remain warm in these seasons.
+The expedition to the summit of Mt.
+Nanga Parbat is more convenient in July and August than winter months.